A downloadable tool

 If you like the good old Ocean Freeload and other cool loaders you'll love this.

-Tape Master Pro has the following cool features:
+Tape Master Pro V5.0 has the following cool and some optional features:

-• Simple menu system, with a series of options
+• Simple and presentable menu system, with varied options.

 • Smart load error detection. - The border will turn red and stop tape indicating any load errors.
 This prompts you to rewind the tape slightly and press play instead of switch off the C64 and try again.

-• Plays music from $1000-$2000.
+• Plays music from $E000-$F000 (TMP Version 5.0 only).
 The tape loader can play music from Future Composer, Sid Factory 2, Goat Tracker, CheeseCutter, DMC players, all the way to the Dutch USA Team's Music Assembler.
-There are 3 options to select the tune player type you use.
-(If using Goat Tracker make sure zero page addresses are set above $e0).

 • Loader PAL/NTSC compatible music speed.